Hat Yai: Transportation

 Hat Yai Junction has become the transportation hub of southern Thailand since the railway was constructed.
-One of the largest railway stations in the south, Hat Yai Railway Station is an international railway station which handles 28 passenger trains per day, including 26 trains served by State Railway of Thailand and 2 trains served by KTMB of Malaysia.
-Hat Yai is also the hub for local train services in southern Thailand.

-Parallel to the railway line is the Asian highway 2.
-Asian highway 18 originates in Hat Yai and runs south along the east coast of the Malay peninsula.
+Parallel to the railway line is the Asian Highway 2.
+Asian Highway 18 runs from Hat Yai to Johor Bahru, Malaysia.

 Hat Yai Bus Terminal is a major transport hub in southern Thailand.
 It offers bus services that link Hat Yai with nearly every town and city in the southern region as well as other destinations, including Bangkok and Nakhon Ratchasima.
 Hat Yai also has a minibus terminal which hosts the largest minibus service in southern Thailand.
-There are also several private minibus services which focus on tourist destinations, including Phuket, Ko Samui, Ko Pha Ngan, Pak Bara Peer in Satun (a gateway to the islands in the southern Andaman Sea), Langkawi, Penang, Kuala Lumpur, and Singapore.
+There are also several private minibus services which focus on tourist destinations, including Phuket, Ko Samui, Ko Pha Ngan, Pak Bara Pier in La-ngu district, Satun (a gateway to the islands in the southern Andaman Sea), Langkawi, Penang, Kuala Lumpur, and Singapore.
 The minibus service has gained popularity in recent years as minibuses are considered a faster way to travel.